-I must speak of the transit of the slaves in the West Indies.
+"I must speak of the transit of the slaves in the West Indies.
 This I confess, in my own opinion, is the most wretched part of the whole subject.
-So much misery condensed in so little room, is more than the human imagination had ever before conceived.
+So much misery condensed in so little room, is more than the human imagination had ever before conceived."

 William Wilberforce, speaking before the House of Commons in 1789.

 The Outward Passage – Europe to Africa

 Numerous goods produced in Britain were rare and valuable in Africa, including guns, ammunition, alcohol and manufactured cloth.
 These formed the cargo of the ships known as 'slavers' sailing from Europe to America.
 The economies of many British cities and trading ports depended on the slave trade.
-Bristol’s industry grew due to the high demand for brass pans and kettles; Birmingham profited from selling guns, chains and padlocks.
+Bristol’s industry grew due to the high demand for brass pans and kettles; Birmingham profited from selling guns, and outfitting slavers with chains and padlocks.
 Overseas goods such as silk and cowrie shells were also imported to Britain and then exported to Africa.

 The Middle Passage – Africa to the Americas

 Goods from Britain and Europe were exchanged with the enslavers for African men, women and children.
 The White, European traders were also interested in goods such as gold, ivory and spices.

 The middle passage itself, the journey from Africa to the Americas, took around three months.
 The conditions on board for the captured people were horrific.
 They wore chains, shackles and neck collars and were densely packed in the hold of the slaver ship.
 Many died en route from the effects of overcrowding, such as disease.